This article applies to all TeamViewer users.

 📌Note: If you see 4 star icons "****" instead of a password, a pre-defined password for the QuickSupport is set.

-You can choose the complexity of the password strength in your TeamViewer application under Extras --> Options --> Security --> Under Random Password (for spontaneous access) --> Password strength --> Choose your password strength --> Click OK
+You can choose the complexity of the password strength in your TeamViewer application in the options.
+Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and go to Security --> Random Password (for spontaneous access) --> Password strength --> Choose your password strength --> Click OK

 - Secure (6 characters): The password consists of 6 alphanumeric characters.